 Your kids might be getting to the age when they’re starting to think about their future – or you’re nagging them to start thinking about it!
 It can be a confusing time, with lots of options available.
-But how do you work out what’s right for your son or daughter?
+But how do you work out what’s right for them?
 If you’re considering university but not sure about the ins and outs and why it makes a good choice, we’ve tried to outline these here so you can make a more informed decision.

 For some professions (teaching, nursing, law, and so on) it is a minimum requirement to have a degree-level qualification in that area, while an increasing number of others require a degree, but do not specify in which subject.